algorusty/themind/docs/intro.md

 ### How to Proceed

 To explore a topic, just mention it, and we will begin our journey through the ten steps, tailored specifically to that subject.
 If you're ready to dive into a specific area of mental health, let's begin!

+### DISCLAIMER

+The information provided on "The Mind" is intended for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your healthcare provider with any questions you may have regarding a medical condition.